What is matched betting?

 Matched betting is a simple betting technique that enables us to profit from bookmaker’s offers.

-For example, Coral are currently offering new customers £20.00 in free bets if we first bet £5.00.
-We can use matched betting to extract a guaranteed profit.
+For example, Coral are currently offering new customers £20.00 in free bets if they first bet £5.00.
+We can use matched betting to make a guaranteed profit.

 How does matched betting work?

 There are two types of bet involved in matched betting: back bets and lay bets.

 A back bet is where we bet that something will happen, like betting that England will win the World Cup.
 We can place back bets at any bookmaker.

 A lay bet is where we bet that something won’t happen, like betting that England won’t win the World Cup.
 We can only place lay bets at a betting exchange.